Saasli/saasli-backend/README.md

 ###Nomenclature

-- *service* : Each of the sub directories beneath `/api` are separate serverless services.
+- *service* : Each of the sub directories beneath `/api` and `utils` are separate serverless services.
+The difference is that we hook `/api` services up to the API gateway so the world can access them.
 - *function* : Within each service are functions.
 For example beneath the `/account` service we have `accounts` and `account`.
-- */lib* : Where we put all managed and requried python libraries to be pip installed.
-This is git ignored.
-- */utils* : Here is where we put any re-usable python modules that we manage.
-This is not gitignored

 ###Developing a Service